Home schooling as an education option

 Luxembourg offers a free choice of education and it is legal to home school your child.
 You can choose to follow the Luxembourgish curriculum or any others already offered at state or private schools, or if you prefer, to follow a self-directed path of education.

-Approximately 100 children in the primary age bracket, and 40 secondary-aged children are schooled at home in Luxembourg.
+Approximately 154 children in the primary age bracket, and 30 secondary-aged children are schooled at home in Luxembourg (figures for 2020-21 school year).

 Why home school?